How many current students are attending TU from my home country?

 I have changed my degree program or level (for example: from engineering to business or from undergraduate to masters).
 Is it necessary to change my I-20 to reflect my current program or level?

 Your I-20 should always reflect your current degree program.
-So, if you change degree program you need to come by our office so we can issue you another I-20 that reflects the changes.
+So, if you change degree programs, you need to come by our office so we can issue you another I-20 that reflects the changes.

 I have changed my major.
 Should I get a new I-20 that reflects my new major?